jhamadhav/30DayGoogleCloud/README.md

 ### Step 1:

-To do so, in the folder `./progressMailReport` create file named `cred.js`
+To do so, in the folder `./progressMailReport/cred.js`, in `cred.js`add emails and password.

 ### Step 2: